AMJET AVIATION — ATLANTA–ZÜRICH

 Fifty Years in the Making.

-1986 - Service operations sold.
-Focus shifts to a dealing in pre-owned aircraft.
+1986 — Service operations sold.
+Focus shifts to pre-owned aircraft dealing.

 1998 — Rebranded as Amjet Aviation.
 Scott & Amanda assume full ownership.